emmercm/www/src/blog/_symptoms-causes.md

 ---

-title: Alert on Causes, not Symptoms
+title: Alert on Symptoms, not Causes
 tags:
+- monitoring
 - sre

 ---